MicrosoftDocs/biztalk-docs/his/core/planning-and-architecting-solutions-using-data-clients.md

 |Host Files|Microsoft DDM Client (included in MsHostFileClient provider)|

 ## Providers
- On top of these network clients, [!INCLUDE[hishostintegrationserver2009](../includes/hishostintegrationserver2009-md.md)] offers a set of data provider features for you to use.
+ On top of these network clients, Host Integration Server offers a set of data provider features for you to use.
 The following table describes providers, architecture and consumers.

 |Provider|Architecture|Consumers|
 |--------------|------------------|---------------|